UNveiled - Current Project

 I never thought I’d photograph naked women.
 When I bought a camera and opened Lolo’s Boudoir studio in Sausalito ten years ago, I didn’t foresee that hundreds of everyday women would come to me from across the country to be photographed, nude.
-Under the Skin shares the story of Lolo’s Boudoir.
-Alongside reflections about photographing and being photographed by the women and me, it features art made in a collaborative process by which each woman has found strength in rediscovering herself––fantasizing, feeling awkward, exploring what’s sensual and sexy to her, what feels real, what doesn’t.
+Unveiled shares the story of Lolo’s Boudoir and how this work evolved and changed us.
+Alongside reflections about photographing and being photographed by the women and me, it features the art we made by which each woman found strength in rediscovering herself––fantasizing, feeling awkward, exploring what’s sensual and sexy to her, what feels real, what doesn’t.

 The women came to me for more than beauty.
 They came to be seen and witnessed.
-Ultimately, Under My Skin is about awakening women––to their skin, their hearts, their aliveness.
+Ultimately, Unveiled is about awakening––to our skin, our hearts, our aliveness.
 Letting the viewer be a voyeur to a woman’s gradual unveiling of her liberated self, it raises the question of the female body and how we see and relate to it.
-An evocative, lush and poignant book, Under My Skin will also get under your skin.
+An evocative, lush and poignant book, Unveiled is bound to get under your skin.

 Learn more, support the project ...